Current Research Hidden

 10th Annual Second Language Acquisition and Teacher Education (SLATE) Graduate Research Symposium

-This year, the symposium will feature lectures by two distinguished scholars in the area of Second Language Acquisition: Prof. Charlene Polio (Michigan State University) and Prof. Mark Dressman (Illinois, Curriculum & Instruction).
+This year, the symposium will feature lectures by two distinguished scholars in the area of Second Language Acquisition: Prof. Eve Zyzik (University of California-Santa Cruz) and Prof. Silvina Montrul (Illinois, Linguistics and Spanish).
 There will also be two poster sessions during which graduate students in SLATE will present their current research.